stegrainer/best-foot-fwd/README.md

 ## Setup

 1. Customize the résumé to your heart's content.
-  a.
-If you're comfortable with HTML, feel free to dive right in and add your own personal details.
+  - If you're comfortable with HTML, feel free to dive right in and add your own personal details.
 Make sure to leave the classes intact to maintain the styles and hResume microformat.
-  b.
-If you're new to HTML, you have a few options.
+  - If you're new to HTML, you have a few options.
-    i.
-Find a good "WYSIWYG" (What You See Is What You Get) web editor - a quick search on Google points me toward several reasonable sounding options, the most popular of which seems to be KompoZer. ii.
-If you have a friend or family member who knows HTML, have them edit the page with your changes. iii.
-Tough it out and add novice HTML to your skills
+    - Find a good "WYSIWYG" (What You See Is What You Get) web editor - a quick search on Google points me toward several reasonable sounding options, the most popular of which seems to be KompoZer.
+    - If you have a friend or family member who knows HTML, have them edit the page with your changes.
+    - Tough it out and add novice HTML to your skills
 2. There are a couple things to note on customizing your résumé:
   - For the photo, I recommend an image roughly 400 pixels wide by 500 pixels tall at 72 dpi.
 (The higher resolution looks better on high-DPI/retina displays.)
     - If you would prefer to remove the photo, you will need to: